Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Disjointed Course Structure

 My first Jack Westin negative is the organization and integration of materials into this course.
-Basically, the structure of this course is just kind of disjointed.
+Basically, the structure of this course is totally disjointed.
 They make you run all over the place for your different materials, and it’s not very streamlined (unlike the MCAT courses from Princeton Review or Kaplan).

 You’ll watch a video lecture from the dashboard; then have to download a PDF copy of assigned homework; then jump over to your AAMC materials in the browser extension; then back to your dashboard to find a catalog of all the relevant workshops; then back up to section you’re on.
 It’s exhausting.

 In short, it’s just not super well integrated.
-You do get into the swing of things after the first few days and get a feel for the flow of it, but it would be nice to see them make the platform a little more seamless in terms of navigating all your materials.
+You kind of get into the swing of things after a week or so, but it would be nice to see them make the platform a little more seamless in terms of navigating all your materials.

 The Man Himself

-So my second con is Jack himself.
+So my next negative is Jack himself.
 Here’s the thing.
-I love Jack’s framework of strategies, his teaching materials, and his command of the CARS sessions, but he can just be a little coarse or blunt.
+I really like Jack’s framework of strategies and his command of the CARS sessions, but he can just be very abrasive.